 While exploring the Jewish Quarter you’ll also see sites specific to Anne Frank and the rest of her family.
-You’ll get to pass by the square Merwedeplein and see where the Frank family lived in Amsterdam before being forced into hiding.
-You’ll also see the Jewish Lyceum school that Anne and big sister Margot attended, as well as the bookstore where her diary was purchased and the house where her father Otto returned to when he was liberated from Auschwitz Birkenau.
+You’ll get to pass by Merwedeplein square, where the Frank family lived in Amsterdam before being forced into hiding.
+You’ll also see the Jewish Lyceum school that Anne and her older sister Margot attended, as well as the bookstore where her diary was purchased, and the house her father, Otto, returned to when he was liberated from Auschwitz Birkenau.

 Also in the square are Solperstein, or stumbling stones, dedicated to the Frank family.
 These copper memorial plaques are embedded in the path and are embossed with the names of the family members, their date of birth and their date and place of death.

 Start planning your tailor-made trip by contacting one of our Netherlands specialists